understanding the homebuying process

 The purpose of this page is to try and guide you through some of the main steps involved in buying a house and applying for a mortgage.
 You may also find it helpful to look at some of the other pages within our mortgage tools section to the left of this page.

-The first thing to do when you are planning to buy a house is to make an appointment to see a Darlington Building Society mortgage arranger to find out how much we will lend you.
+The first thing to do when you are planning to buy a house is to make an appointment to see a Darlington Building Society Mortgage Advisor to find out how much we will lend you.
 You should also have a clear idea of your outgoings so you can work out realistically how much you can afford to borrow.

 There are a number of ways to repay your mortgage and mortgage deals can vary considerably.
-Your Darlington Building Society mortgage arranger can provide details and help you decide which mortgage from our range is best for you.
+Your Darlington Building Society Mortgage Advisor will advise and make a recommendation for you after assessing your needs and circumstances and therefore the suitability of the mortgage.

-At the start of the process of getting a mortgage your mortgage arranger will give you an initial disclosure document.
+At the start of the process of getting a mortgage your Mortgage Advisor will give you an initial disclosure document.
 This provides information on the services which we can offer.
 Before you complete the mortgage application process you will receive a key facts illustration about the particular mortgage product you are interested in.

 Find your dream home